linuxgemini/b2-cloudflare-s3-proxy/README.md

  - If you disable `ALLOW_UNAUTHENTICATED_PULLS`, _every_ downstream request has to be signed with the same credentials that you configure in the worker.

+## Regarding secrets

+See https://developers.cloudflare.com/workers/configuration/secrets/ for an intro about Secret variables.

+To add them, you can do the following commands:

+ - `echo "<your b2 application key id>" | npx wrangler secret put AWS_ACCESS_KEY_ID`

+ - `echo "<your b2 application key>" | npx wrangler secret put AWS_SECRET_ACCESS_KEY`

 ## License

 ```